• Skip to primary navigation

 pin image with the top image showing apple cider marinated smoked pork loin on a white cutting board with the first 5 slices cut away and the bottom tall image an overhead of the smoked pork loin

-This juicy Smoked Pork Loin is easy to make, and doesn't take long to get that wonderfully smoked flavor!
-It's perfect for serving to summertime gatherings of family and friends, and the leftovers make incredibly delicious sandwiches!!
+This smoked pork loin is juicy, easy to make, and doesn't take very long to get that wonderfully smoked flavor!
+It's perfect for serving at summertime gatherings of family and friends!
+Plus, the leftovers make incredibly delicious sandwiches!

 apple cider marinated smoked pork loin shown on a white cutting board with the first 5 slices cut away